-Our government and community organizations are doing all that they can do to address prisoner and retired Military recidivism.
+Our government and community organizations are doing all that they can do to address prisoner recidivism.
 It is time for the people with the problem to become their own solution.

 Sources: David A. Anderson, "The Aggregate Burden of Crime," Journal of Law and Economics, October 1999.
 National Criminal Justice Association – Justice Bulletin, May 2004 – Vol. 24, No. 5.
 This figure is however subject to argument and the number may be even more dramatic.
 The current prison population has remained at roughly 2 million for over a decade.
 On an annual basis, roughly half of the population is released.
 Over a three year period from release, roughly half recidivate.
 In order to maintain the population of approximately 2 Million, the deficit is new first time arrivals.